MattiaBarbiere/Deep_Learning_against_hate_speech/README.md

 For the full report of the project, including some theoretical background and experimental analysis, visit [CLIPping_at_hate_speech.pdf](./CLIPping_at_hate_speech.pdf).

 ### Result examples
 As an example below you find Attention Rollout results on images and text when using model V2_16 for two memes.
 A more intense red colour indicates influential regions/tokens to the classification token.
+Many other examples of Attention Rollout on both images and text are available in the [saved_images](./saved_images/) subfolder.
 <div style="overflow:auto; margin-bottom:3px; clear:both;">
     <img src="./saved_images/image_attention_overlay_25_16.png" align="right" width=47%">
     <img src="./saved_images/image_attention_overlay_813_16.png" align="left" width=47%">